goFrendiAsgard/zaruba/docs/built-in/utils/file/get-line-index.md

 🍇       | 5              | 🍇       | 3/-1          |

-Then, you need to invoke the following command:
+In that case, you need to invoke the following command:
-> zaruba file getLineIndex \
+> zaruba file getLineIndex fruits.txt \
-  fruits.txt \
   '["🍊", "🍊", "🍓","🍇"]' \
   --index=2